Shoreditch Garden Accessibility Statement

 We design our content so that people can access guidance on community plots, seasonal planting, and accessible garden design for local audiences.
 For users who prefer audio or enlarged print, we provide content in accessible formats upon request.
 Our internal style guidance requires plain language, consistent headings and link phrasing so that both new and experienced visitors can find helpful Shoreditch gardening advice.

-Printed accessibility information and large-print gardening guide on a table If you encounter a barrier while using Gardening Shoreditch resources or need content in an alternative format, please contact us through the accessibility request channel linked on our site or use the contact options listed on our contact page.
+A gardening scene set in a backyard, showing a wooden fence in the background and freshly turned dark soil in the foreground.
+To the left, there are vibrant yellow primroses and pink and white primula flowers in full bloom, with green foliage.
+In the center, a small empty terracotta plant pot lies on the soil, alongside a pair of hand gardening tools—one trowel and one cultivator—resting on the dirt.
+Behind these, a metal watering can with a long spout is positioned, partially open.
+To the right, a collection of blooming flowers in bright pink, purple, and white are visible, creating a lively contrast against the earthy background.
+The scene suggests a well-maintained garden space prepared for planting, with tools and flowers ready for gardening activities, typical of outdoor garden care services in Shoreditch or nearby areas in London.
+If you encounter a barrier while using Gardening Shoreditch resources or need content in an alternative format, please contact us through the accessibility request channel linked on our site or use the contact options listed on our contact page.
 Please describe the content or functionality you need help with and indicate your preferred format (for example, large print, audio recording, or plain text).
 We aim to respond within five working days and will work with you to provide a suitable alternative.

 Additional notes: We conduct routine accessibility training for content creators and moderators to ensure that guidance about accessible garden practices and local Shoreditch gardening events is published inclusively.
 Continuous feedback and testing with people who use assistive technologies inform our improvements.
 If you have suggestions for making our materials more accessible, please use the accessibility request channel referenced above; we welcome constructive input and collaborate with local accessibility experts when needed.